eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

     - code generator creates bindings to whatever language you're using to
       - apply the migrations
       - run those queries with type checking
+      - a query like [example] gets compiled to code like [example]
+      - a struct is automatically defined for the return type of each query
   - post-sql
+    - not no-sql but post-sql
     - sql is bad
       - syntax is highly irregular
         - hard to parse